1 in 5 children will experience the death of someone close to them by age 18.

 In a survey of 300 incarcerated teens, 96% indicated that someone significant in their lives had died

-85% of all prisoners on death row experienced the death of a parents during their childhood
+85% of all prisoners on death row experienced the death of a parent during their childhood

 Grief In Schools